rochacbruno/makectl/README.md

 ...
 Aplying new target `clean-pyc` to `./Makefile`
 ```

-The end result will be
+The end result will be:

 ```make
 .PHONY run clean-pyc